 Spanish law defines any individual under the age of 18 to be a minor.

-Gay and lesbian marriages are both legal in Spain and hence on the Canary Islands.
+Same-sex marriages are legal in Spain and hence on the Canary Islands.
 Playa del Inglés and Maspalomas, on the southern end of Gran Canaria, are where the bulk of Europe’s gay crowd heads when holidaying in the Canaries, and the nightlife here bumps and grinds year-round.
 By day, nudist beaches are popular spots to hang out.

 Spanish people generally adopt a live-and-let-live attitude to sexuality, so you shouldn’t have any hassles in the Canary Islands.
 That said, some small rural towns may not quite know how to deal with overt displays of affection between same-sex couples.